-The Jack Donohue Trophy is presented to the Most Valuable Player of the U SPORTS Final 8.
 The award honours the former head coach of the Canadian national team (1972-88), who was behind the bench for four Olympic Games, including Montreal 1976.
 Donohue also served as head coach of Team Canada at the 1983 Summer Universiade, where the team won gold on home soil.

 |Women's Basketball||N/A||The Championship MVP Award is given to the most outstanding player during the Final 8 tournament.|

 |Women's Field Hockey||N/A||The award is presented to the player who scores the most points during the U SPORTS championship, among players selected on the tournament All-Star Team.|

 |Football||Ted Morris Memorial Trophy||In 1965, the year the Canadian College Bowl was organized, football lost one of its most formidable members with the passing of Ted Morris.
 A former Toronto Argonaut player and coach, he championed the cause of the development of young Canadians to further their football careers.
 The Canadian College Bowl was honoured when Mrs. Morris granted permission to create the Ted Morris Memorial Trophy to be awarded to the outstanding player in the Vanier Cup.|

 This award, is named after Bruce Coulter, Head Football Coach at both McGill and Bishop's Universities and Director of Athletics at Bishop's for 30 years.
 The award is appropriately designated since Coulter was both a Defensive Back and Quarterback with the Montréal Alouettes in the 1950s.

-The award honours Major W.J.
+|The University Cup MVP honours Major W.J.
 ‘Danny’ McLeod, former athletic director of the Royal Military College of Canada (RMC) and a driving force in the creation of the Canadian Intercollegiate Athletic Union (CIAU), now known as U SPORTS.
 Major McLeod was the organization’s founding secretary-treasurer and successfully presented CIAU’s application to join the International University Sports Federation (FISU).